 Therefore, it has seemed good to me, with the encouragement of the pastoral staff, not to simply try to get through another couple chapters of the Gospel of John and leave it dangling anyway at chapter 17, but rather to turn our attention to a battery of foundational realities — defining truths, 30-year trademarks, biblical touchstones — that have profoundly shaped what Bethlehem is for these last three decades.

 Greater Things Yet to Come

-The reason this seems like the way to launch rather than land, and to pursue preparation rather than pondering consummation, and to lay hold on the greater things to come rather lingering over the great things of the past, is that these foundational realities that I want to talk about are wildly untamable, and explosively uncontainable, and electrically future-creating.
+The reason this seems like the way to launch rather than land, to pursue preparation rather than pondering consummation, and to lay hold on the greater things to come rather lingering over the great things of the past, is that these foundational realities that I want to talk about are wildly untamable, explosively uncontainable, and electrically future-creating.
 They don’t just sustain the present and explain the past.
 They are living and active and supernaturally supercharged to take this church where it has not yet dreamed — in ways we have not yet dreamed.

-And I should make clear before I launch into the launch with these explosive truths, that I have little doubt in my mind — and the little doubt in my mind is not of God, but of a lack of God — that the next season of Bethlehem’s life will be the greatest we’ve ever known.
+And I should make clear before I launch into the launch with these explosive truths that I have little doubt in my mind — and the little doubt in my mind is not of God, but of a lack of God — that the next season of Bethlehem’s life will be the greatest we’ve ever known.
 We all know that many ministries have flourished for decades and become significant, and then with a leadership change, things fall apart and impact wanes, hope fades, joy departs, and the ministry dwindles and maybe even dies.
 My deep conviction is that God is not going to let that happen here.
 In fact, if I had to, I’d stake my life on that prediction.